maria341/LIRI-NODE-APP/README.md

 * Request Node Package
 * Node-Spotify-API Node package

-# Here's some of my screenshots for referrence for command line
+# Here's some of my screenshots that referrence for command line

 # COMMAND LINE